 - Salt – 1.5 tsp

 - Egg – 2 (one for dough, one for the glaze)

 - Optional Sesame Seeds – 2-3 tsp

 (revised 29.9.20 apologies I notice the first rise step was left off)

-- ADD yeast, sugar, milk and warm water. *If using quick dried yeast no need to pre-soak just add to flour and combine.
+- ADD yeast, sugar, one beaten egg, milk and warm water. *If using quick dried yeast no need to pre-soak just add to flour and combine.

 - WHISK until combined